Eurovision Song Contest 2021 Betting Offers

-Camp, kitsch and beloved by millions, the Eurovision Song Contest, often refered to simply as Eurovision, is based on the Sanremo Music Festival that has been taking part in Italy since 1951.
+Camp, kitsch and beloved by millions, the Eurovision Song Contest, often referred to simply as Eurovision, is based on the Sanremo Music Festival that has been taking part in Italy since 1951.
 It was inaugurated 5 years after that and involves participating countries putting forward a song to be judged by the other countries taking part in the Contest.
-It takes place every year and at least 50 countries take part, with the majority of them being based in Europe.
+It takes place every year (well except last year!) and at least 50 countries take part, with the majority of them being based in Europe.

 To say it’s beloved by millions might actually be underplaying things a touch, considering that between 100 and 600 million watch it around the globe.
 It is even shown in countries that don’t take part in it, such as China, New Zealand and the United States.
 Some global megastars have emerged from Eurovision over the years, with those that received the biggest boost to their careers after appearing on it including ABBA, Celine Dion and Katrina and the Waves.